-See 2018 Annual Report - Form 10-K, Reporting Segments and Products & Services, pages 2-5.
-This Report's data on GHG emissions, energy, water, and occupational health & safety includes acquisitions through 2017, while other data covers acquisitions through 2015.
+See 2019 Annual Report - Form 10-K, Reporting Segments and Products & Services, pages 1-5.
+This Report's data on emissions, energy, and water includes acquisitions through 2018, and data on occupational health & safety includes acquisitions through 2017.
+All other data covers acquisitions through 2015, as this data is not currently available for acquisitions after 2015.
+We are exploring opportunities to capture this data for future reporting.